Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Related Works

 \section{Related Works}

-\paragraph{Shadow Removal.} Recent learning-based methods for shadow removal tasks have achieved superior performance by leveraging large-scale high-quality training data to learn high-level image texture and semantic information~\cite{chen2021canet,fu2021auto,guo2023shadowformer,guo2023shadowdiffusion}.
-Unlike traditional physical-based methods that rely on prior assumptions like illumination~\cite{arbel2010shadow,zhang2015shadow}, gradient~\cite{finlayson2002removing,finlayson2005removal,mohan2007editing,liu2008texture,gryka2015learning}, and region~\cite{guo2012paired,guo2021self,guo2022exploiting}, learning-based approaches tend to learn contextual features for shadow removal.
+\textbf{Shadow Removal.} Recent learning-based methods for shadow removal tasks have achieved superior performance by leveraging large-scale high-quality training data to learn high-level image texture and semantic information~\cite{chen2021canet,fu2021auto,guo2023shadowformer,guo2023shadowdiffusion}.
+Unlike traditional physical-based methods that rely on prior assumptions like illumination~\cite{arbel2010shadow,zhang2015shadow}, gradient~\cite{finlayson2002removing,finlayson2005removal,mohan2007editing,liu2008texture,gryka2015learning}, and region~\cite{guo2012paired,guo2021self,guo2022exploiting}, the learning-based approaches tend to learn contextual features for shadow removal.
 For instance, Qu~\emph{et al.} proposed a multi-context embedding network to integrate multi-level information~\cite{qu2017deshadownet}, while Wang~\emph{et al.} explored the relationship between shadow detection and removal, and proposed a stacked conditional generative adversarial network (ST-CGAN)~\cite{wang2018stacked}.
+Zhu~\emph{et al.} proposed a model-driven network~\cite{zhu2022efficient} combining efficiency and interpretability by formulating a new shadow illumination model and unfolding it into a deep network.
 Other works like Hu~\emph{et al.}~\cite{hu2019direction} and Zhang~\emph{et al.}~\cite{zhang2020ris} focused on applying spatial context attention features and exploring residual-illumination relationships, respectively.
 These learning-based methods have produced impressive results, but there remain opportunities to further capture the correspondence between shadow and non-shadow areas.